About

 About The Capilano Review

-An independent publication since 2015, TCR was founded in 1972 by Pierre Coupey at Capilano College in North Vancouver.
-Read more about the history of the magazine here.
+TCR was founded in 1972 by Pierre Coupey at Capilano College in North Vancouver, and has been an independent publication since 2015.
+Read more about the magazine’s history here.

-The Capilano Review‘s offices are located in the Woodward’s Heritage building in Downtown Vancouver.
-Our publication and its members respectfully acknowledge that our organization carries out its operations on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səl̓ilwətaɁɬ (Tsleil-Waututh) Nations.
+The Capilano Review’s offices are situated in the Woodward’s Heritage building in Downtown Vancouver.
+Our organization respectfully acknowledges that we carry out our operations on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səl̓ilwətaɁɬ (Tsleil-Waututh) Nations.
 “Capilano” is an anglicization of the Indigenous name qiyəplenəxʷ, an important hereditary title.
-Learn more here.
+Learn more about the name Capilano here.

 Masthead